JuliaEarth/GeoStats.jl/README.md

 - [celerite.jl](https://github.com/ericagol/celerite.jl) &mdash; For 1D Gaussian processes, this project
 was originally written in C++/Python and is now ported to Julia.

+- [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl) &mdash; Kriging and Spline interpolation have different purposes, yet these two methods are sometimes listed as competing alternatives.
+Kriging estimation is about minimizing variance (or estimation error), whereas Spline interpolation is about forcedly smooth estimators derived for *computer visualization*.
+[Kriging is a generalization of Splines](http://www.sciencedirect.com/science/article/pii/009830048490030X) in which one has the freedom to customize spatial structure based on data.
+Besides the estimate itself, Kriging also provides the variance map as a function of knots configuration.

 Installation
 ------------